 Early-life exposures to endocrine disruptors have been linked to developmental abnormalities and may increase the risk of certain cancers, altered nervous system function, neurological and learning disabilities, and more.

 For decades, firefighters have employed AFFF that contains PFAS not only to fight tough fires but also in training.

-The regular training exercises have led to the discharge of the PFAS-containing foams into the environment - into the air, onto the ground and into groundwater, with the attendant risks of exposure to communities surrounding the places where the foam is used.
+The regular training exercises have led to the discharge of the PFAS-containing foams into the environment

 The potential health effects related to PFAS contamination are distressing, especially for military firefighters who served at more than 400 bases around the nation and now experience long-term exposure to these contaminants.

 Thousands of gallons of PFAS substances have polluted the soils and the sewer systems in and around military bases.
 The extraordinarily powerful carcinogens, known as "forever chemicals" are present in firefighting foams the Air Force has used in routine firefighting training exercises for 40 years.

 The Air Force has known of the disastrous impact the foam containing per- and polyfluoroalkyl substances have on human health for almost as long, but it continued to use it to put out emergency blazes and, far more often, to douse fires during foam training or demonstrations such as simulated aircraft crash.

 PFAS pollution has been documented at 94 sites, including industrial plants, military bases, airports and, fire training sites, in 22 states

 Because neuroendocrine tumors can form anywhere in your body, symptoms can range from shortness of breath to headaches and cramps in your belly.
 Patients may experience a variety of symptoms depending on where their tumor develops.
 General symptoms can include: